 Upon completion of this program, participants should be better able to:

-- DEFINE polypharmacy and medication overload.
+- DEFINE polypharmacy and medication overload and contributing factors.

 REQUIRED COMPUTER HARDWARE/SOFTWARE

 Please ensure the computer system you plan to use meets the following minimum requirements:

 - Operating System: Windows 98 or higher & Macintosh 2.2 or higher

 - Internet Browser (Mac & Windows): Internet Explorer 6.0 or higher, Google Chrome, Safari 5.0.6 or higher, Firefox 3.0.3 or higher, & Opera 5 or higher